 - Purpose specification- how personal data will be used should be specified beforehand and limited to that purpose only.

-- Security safeguards- personal data should be protected by the best security standards possible
+- Security safeguards- personal data should be protected by the best safety standards possible

 - Openness- a general policy of openness regarding online privacy can help everyone feel secure